North America - Page 1Stay up to date with the latest North America updates from the global tunnels industry

-TAC Awards 2018 From rising stars to nationally acclaimed projects, the Tunnelling Association of Canada (TAC) presents its annual awards each fall to recognize the deserving individuals and engineering accomplishments in the Canadian tunnelling sector.
-The 2018 awards were presented on November 8 in Edmonton.
+TAC Awards 2019 From rising starts to nationally acclaimed projects, the Tunnelling Association of Canada presents its annual awards each fall to recognize the deserving individuals and engineering accomplishments in the Canadian tunnelling sector.
+The 2019 awards were presented in Winnipeg on October 21.

 To boldly go underground Paola De Pascali speaks with Jamal Rostami, head of mining engineering at the Colorado School of Mines, who has been looking at the challenges of tunnelling on the moon